 - 1. During the admissions process, the applicant identifies that he/she has a disability and provides documentation of it. - 2.
 The Office of Student Services will review the documentation and notify the student if he/she is eligible for accommodations. - 3.
-The Director of Students Services will determine the kind of accommodation needed and whether the College can provide the accommodations for the prospective student. - 4.
+The Director of Students Services will determine the kind of accommodation needed and whether the College can provide the accommodations for the prospective student.
+Accommodations may include: - Additional time for exams - Audio data for visual impaired - Class assignments available in electronic format - Flexible attendance requirements - 4.
 Once the student is admitted and enrolled, the office of student services will provide documentation and instruction to all of the professors who will be teaching the student.